keeyzar/lxd-k8s-cluster/README.md

 ## disclaimer
 execute with caution, on your own behalf

-## help
+## contribute
-if you want to help:
+if you want to contribute:
 - We can surely improve the automation script.
 - install a nfs-server in a container with e.g. user namespace nfs-server

-##part 1: automatically install lxd in ubuntu
+## part 1: automatically install lxd in ubuntu